Who Created Tennis?

 When was the first competitive tournament played?

-In 1877, the first-ever competitive tennis tournament was played.
+The first-ever competitive tennis tournament was played in 1877.
 It was called the World Tennis Championship and featured 22 men’s singles players.
 There were no doubles or women’s tournaments.
 The tournament was played in Wimbledon, London.
-Now called the Wimbledon, this tournament is still played to this day and remains one of the best tournaments in tennis.
+Now simply called the Wimbledon, this tournament is still played to this day as one of tennis’ four Grand Slams.
 Spencer Gore was the first winner of the Wimbledon tournament.
-Tennis has come a long way since this 22 person tournament, but the history remains very much intact.